 construction or interpretation of a defined format, this format would

-still become a do-everything serialization access point for the
+still becomes a do-everything serialization access point for the

-browser and the defined exchange point for the local and remote
+browser and the defined exchange point the local and remote browser.

-browser.
-Therefore the format itself must be described in meticulous
+Therefor the format itself must described in meticulous detail.

 The standardization requirements for such an approach would increase

-Every combination of this all-encompassing format would need to be
+Every combination of this format possible would needs to be outlined.

 other browsers to break their implementations.
 Obtaining 100%